2023 Best Family, Consumer & Human Sciences Schools in Missouri

 Top Missouri Schools in Family, Consumer & Human Sciences

-Our 2023 rankings named University of Missouri - Columbia the best school in Missouri for family, consumer and human sciences students.
-Located in the medium-sized city of Columbia, Mizzou is a public school with a fairly large student population.
+Our analysis found University of Missouri - Columbia to be the best school for family, consumer and human sciences students who want to pursue a degree in Missouri.
+Located in the city of Columbia, Mizzou is a public school with a fairly large student population.

 On average, family, consumer and human sciences graduates from Mizzou take out $24,706 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $443, assuming that the borrower is on a 10-year repayment plan.